Tarragon Shrimp Salad (Video)

-This Tarragon Shrimp Salad with Celery, Green Onion, and Celery Seed is good choice for any phase of the South Beach Diet.
-Mayonnaise is a limited ingredient, so if you use full-fat mayo for the salad you should limit portion size, especially for phase one.
-The Salad is also great for most other low-carb diet plans, including Paleo or Whole 30 if you use the right mayo.
+This Tarragon Shrimp Salad is good choice for low-carb or Keto eating plans.
+It can work for any phase of the original South Beach Diet, but mayonnaise is a limited ingredient, so if you use full-fat mayo for the salad you should limit portion size, especially for phase one.

 Find More Recipes Like This One:

 Use Salad Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

 Tarragon Shrimp Salad was posted in 2011.
 It was last updated with more information in 2022.